PRIVACY POLICY

 Types of data processed:

-Inventory data (e.g. salutation, first and last name, title, residential address, country, company address, possibly date of birth, full legal capacity, industry, professional status/position, scope of decisions, areas of responsibility, areas of interest)
+Inventory data (e.g. title, first and last name, title, residential address, country, company address, date of birth if applicable, full legal capacity, industry, professional status/position, scope of decision-making, areas of responsibility, areas of interest)

-Contact details (e-mail address and telephone number landline/mobile, fax number)
+Contact details (email address and landline/mobile phone number, fax number)

-Content data (e.g. text input contact form, photographs, videos)
+Content data (e.g. text entries, contact form, photographs, videos)

-Contract data (e.g. subject of the contract, term, customer category, user name)
+Contract data (e.g. subject matter of the contract, term, customer category, user name)

 Payment data (e.g. bank details, account details, credit card details, payment history)